Mnem42/woc-history/entries/other/duck-cult.md

 # The duck cult

-The duck cult is an important aspect of the server's legacy,   It is a cult created by "Duckie | Duck Cult Leader",  An ambitious duck that aims to defend duck's rights against the wild,  Barbarian and uneducated humans who violate them,
+The duck cult is an important aspect of the server's legacy.
+It is a cult created by "Duckie | Duck Cult Leader", an ambitious duck that aims to defend duck's rights against the wild, barbarian and uneducated humans who violate them.
+And also geese.
+And some birds.

 Members include nameunknown, duckie, evil, and many others.